ManhTrinhNguyen/Jenkins/README.md

 - Set up and ran **Jenkins** as a Docker container.
 - Initialized Jenkins for use in build automation.

-### Step 1 : Create Ubuntu Server on DigitalOcean
+### Practice 1 : Create Ubuntu Server on DigitalOcean

-  - Go to Digital ocean -> Create Droplet -> Choose Region and Capacity -> Create SSH key
+  - Step 1 : Go to Digital ocean -> Create Droplet -> Choose Region and Capacity -> Create SSH key

-  - To create SSH key :
+  - Step 2 : To create SSH key :

     - In terminal : `ssh-keygen` .
 There will be .ssh/id_rsa and .ssh/id_rsa.pub .
 Then `cat .ssh/id_rsa.pub` take this content and put it into Digital ocean

     <img width="600" alt="Screenshot 2025-03-18 at 14 37 03" src="https://github.com/user-attachments/assets/49d7f9df-e2c3-4162-9a5e-7495435fd593" />

+### Practice 2 : Set up and ran Jenkins as Docker container

+  - Step 1 : Connect to Server : `ssh root@<IP-address>`

+  - Step 2 : Create Firewall Rule to it

+      - Add Custom Port 8080 : This is where Jenkin start .
+This is where I will expose it

+      - Add Port 22 : To SSH

+  - Step 3 : Install Docker : `apt install docker.io`

+  - Step 4 : Install Jenkins : `docker run -p 8080:8080 -p 50000:50000 -d -v jenkins_home:/var/jenkins_home jenkins/jenkins:lts`

+    - First 8080 Port : Where the browser access to (The server itself).

+    - Second 8080 Port : Is the Port of the Container itsefl (Jenkins itself)

+    - Port 50000:50000 : This is where Jenkins Master and Worker nodes communicate .
+Jenkins can actually built and started as a Cluster if I have large Workloads that I am running with Jenkins

+    - -d : Detach Mode.
+Run the cotainer in the background

+    - -v jenkins_home:/var/jenkins_home: Mount volumes

+        - Jenkins is just like Nexus, It will store a lot of data .
+When I configure Jenkins, Create User, Create Jobs to run, Install Plugin and so ons .
+All of these will be store as Data

+        - jenkins_home : This folder doesn't exist yet (Name Volume references) .
+Docker will create a physical path on the server will store a data with that Name References

+        - /var/jenkins_home : This is a Actual directory in Cotnainer (Inside Jenkins) that will store data

 ---